thaianhkhoi264/Gacha-Timer-Bot/API_SETUP.md

 1. Enable Developer Mode: Discord Settings → Advanced → Developer Mode
 2. Right-click your username → Copy ID

-### Server ID
-1. Right-click the server icon → Copy ID
+**Note:** You only need your User ID to use the API.
+The server ID is automatically configured to the development server.

 ---